Berry-of-Tech/Spot-the-Mask/README.md

 ## <span style='color:green'> Description </span>

-In the midst of concerns over COVID-19 transmission, combining AI solutions with increased surveillance can improve monitoring and reduce human effort needed to limit the disease's spread.
+In the midst of concerns over COVID-19 transmission, combining AI solutions with increased surveillance can improve monitoring and reduce the human effort needed to limit the disease's spread.

-##  😷<span style='color:green'> The solution </span> 🧠
+##  <span style='color:green'> The solution </span>
-Our solution is based on the architechture of the well known model <a href="https://pytorch.org/hub/pytorch_vision_densenet/">Densnet</a> and uses the technique of transfer learning to get some learned features form others tasks and use them in this contest to help our custom model to make accurate predictions.
+Our solution is based on the architecture of the well-known model <a href="https://pytorch.org/hub/pytorch_vision_densenet/">Densnet</a> and uses the technique of transfer learning to get some learned features from other tasks and use them in this contest to help our custom model to make accurate predictions.

 <div align="center">
     <img src = "https://pytorch.org/assets/images/densenet1.png"